Traditional Scouting: United Kingdom

 The changes caused a schism in The Scout Association resulting in the formation of the Baden-Powell Scouts' Association in 1970.
 Olave Baden-Powell, widow of Robert Baden-Powell, approved the use of the name.

 North America

 Traditional Scouting is followed in some groups in Canada and America, particularly among followers of Ernest Thompson Seton and Daniel Beard woodcraft and scoutcraft and where William Hillcourt was an advocate of B-P Traditional Scouting.

 Traditional Scouting came to North America in 1996 with the founding of the Baden-Powell Scouts' Association of Canada (B-PSAC).
 Forced by Industry Canada to remove "Scout" from its name, the organization renamed itself the Baden-Powell Service Association.

 In 2006, a group of independent Rovers in the United States formed an organization named "Baden-Powell Scouting" to promote Traditional Scouting.
 They were renamed the Baden-Powell Service Association (BPSA-US) in 2008, and began offering youth programs shortly thereafter.
+In 2021, they renamed themselves the Outdoor Service Guides.